Family & Companions

 Having enjoyed a steady career in film and on television for nearly two decades, actress Kyra Sedgwick rose to household name status as Deputy Chief Brenda Leigh Johnson on the crime drama series "The Closer" (TNT, 2005-2012).
 Prior to that Emmy-winning role, Sedgwick made her mark primarily in features like "Born on the Fourth of July" (1989), "Mr. and Mrs. Bridge" (1990), and "Pyrates" (1991), which co-starred husband Kevin Bacon, whom she had married in 1988 and remained one of the rare lasting unions in Hollywood.
 Meanwhile, she had a consistent presence on the big screen with films like "Singles" (1992), "Something to Talk About" (1995), "Phenomenon" (1996) and "What's Cooking?"
 (2000).
-Though not a major star, Sedgwick enjoyed routine praise from critics for her thoughtful, focused presence in much-coveted roles of smart, complex women.
+Sedgwick enjoyed praise from critics for her thoughtful, focused presence in much-coveted roles of smart, complex women.
 In 2005, she continued along that same tract with her portrayal of Brenda Johnson on "The Closer," an intelligent workaholic detective transferred from Georgia to Los Angeles, where her folksy and idiosyncratic demeanor fail to mesh with her fellow big city cops.
 The acclaimed role elevated Sedgwick's profile while allowing her to remain dedicated to projects rooted in substance and depth, rather than studio glitz and box office receipts.

 Kyra Minturn Sedgwick was born on Aug.
 19, 1965, in New York City.
 Her father was a venture capitalist; her mother a family therapist, with a family pedigree which included six generations of eminent New England figures, including a signer of the Declaration of Independence, founder of the Groton School, bankers, politicians, author John Sedgwick, and Andy Warhol's 1960s actress/muse, protégé Edie Sedgwick.
 When young Kyra's parents divorced, her mother remarried an art dealer.
 The environment of her eclectic and accomplished family was further enhanced by Kyra's schooling at the Friends Seminary, a renowned Manhattan private school based in Quaker traditions.
 It was here, that she made her acting debut at the age of 12 in a production of "Fiddler on the Roof."
 Immediately, she began to pursue acting, first landing in the off-Broadway play "Time Was" in 1981.
 When she was 15, she began two years of regular appearances on the daytime soap "Another World" (NBC, 1964-1999).
 After high school, the budding young actress attended one semester of Sarah Lawrence College, before transferring to Los Angeles, eventually graduating with a theater degree from the University of Southern California.